17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 • Save

 These are dual-purpose breeds that originated in the UK.
 Sussex chickens are docile and easy to keep.
-They have a small body and lay cream to light brown eggs.
+They have small bodies and lay cream to light-brown eggs.

 They’re good as pets, too, meaning you can keep them together with children.
 The cost of Sussex baby chicks is around $2.50 per pound.
 Full-grown pullets cost about $50 each.